coatyio/coaty-js/docs/man/developer-guide.md

 #### Contains check

 Checks if a JavaScript value (usually an object or array) contains other values.
-Primitive value types (number, string, boolean, null,undefined) contain only the identical value.
+Primitive value types (number, string, boolean, null, undefined) contain only the identical value.
 Object properties match if all the key-value pairs of the specified object are contained in them.
 Array properties match if all the specified array elements are contained in them.